rknightuk/guidetobricklink/guides/05-bricklinking-a-set.md

 {:toc}

 <div class="alert alert-warning">
-To get an idea of how much a set will cost you to part out, go to <a class="alert-link" href="http://www.bricklink.com/catalogPG.asp">Catalog > Price Guide</a> and use the "Part Out Value" form on the left.
+To get an idea of how much a set will cost you to part out, go to <a class="alert-link" href="http://www.bricklink.com/catalogPG.asp">Catalog > Price Guide</a> and use the "Part Out Value" form on the right.
 Enter a set number, choose new or used parts, and select which extras to include (instructions, box, extra parts).
 </div>

 {% include image.html